5 WAYS TO HIRE SMARTER

 Over the past couple of months, I continue to look for creative ways to help our clients find more talent in a very tight employment market.
 Many of the calls I receive are for entry level wholesale, retail or business development roles.
 I wish I could tell you it’s going to get better sometime soon however, statistics suggest otherwise.

-I believe many Owners, Executives and hiring authorities at all levels across the highly specialized Furniture and Big-Ticket industry channels appear to have some bias towards hiring candidates without specific and or direct experience within our industry.
-This is not without merit, of course, since we all would all love to check off every box on meeting all the requirements for a position job description.
+I believe many Owners, Executives and hiring authorities across the highly specialized Furniture and Big-Ticket industry channels appear to have some bias towards hiring candidates without specific and or direct experience within our industry.
+This is not without merit, since we all would all love to check off every box to meet all the requirements for a job description.

-For some reason we think this cottage industry is so specialized and I think that needs to be revisited.
+I think in today’s hiring climate that needs to be revisited.
 More emphasis on identifying core competencies and traits and history in top performers can lead us to a larger pool of talent.
-We need to attract people into this amazing industry.
-I fell into it by chance as a part time working college student many years ago and I never looked back.
+We need to attract people into the Furniture industry.
+I fell into our industry by chance when I was a working college student many years ago.
+I fell in love with the industry and I never looked back.

 There are some companies that understand that Sales and Customer Engagement are key to the front line and back office roles and they have figured out the formula.
 They are looking outside our industry to find applicable transferable skills and the result is they are expanding their pool of candidates to choose from and finding some hidden gem talent from other retail, wholesale and service channels.